justindav1s/openshift-ansible-on-openstack/README.md

 Red Hat Enterprise Linux 7.x KVM Guest Image

-Login into Openstack as opensift, create an image in Openstack by uploading the RHEL7 guest image
+Login into Openstack as openshift, create an image in Openstack by uploading the RHEL7 guest image

-Create an instance of flavour openshift-bastion, associate a floating ip with this instance

 - ``[your laptop ~]# ./base_server_setup.sh``
-    - this updates an configures a RHEL instance so that it is ready to have OCP installed, and then snapshots it, creating an image for later use.
+    - this creates, updates and configures a RHEL instance so that it is ready to have OCP installed, and then snapshots it, creating an image for later use.
     - This is opional, only do it the first time through these instructions, then save the image for later use.
 - ``[your laptop ~]# ./build_ocp_infra.sh``
     - this uses the snapshot image from above to build out as many servers as are required